rexthompson/data-512-a2/README.md

 * **Total Coverage:** proportion of articles compared to the country's population
 * **High-Quality Coverage:** proportion of high-quality articles compared to the total number of articles for the country

-I report on the extremes of both of these metrics (i.e. countries with the highest and lowest proportions of each metric) and provide a short reflection on this activity below.
+I report on the extremes of both of these metrics (i.e. countries with the highest and lowest proportions of each metric) below.
+I provide a short reflection on this activity at the end of this README.
 The full analysis and results can be found in the Jupyter Notebook in the main folder of this repository (i.e. [hcds-a2-bias.ipynb](hcds-a2-bias.ipynb)).

 ### Results: Total Coverage